 Far from being uncaring, Spain regularly sent a number of decrees ordering for the better treatment of Filipinos.
 For example, King Philip II issued a decree as early as 1574 forbidding the abuse of native rowers and ordering their just compensation.
 Twenty years later, his successor Philip III also condemned the numerous abuses being heaped on the Filipinos.

 Unfortunately, decrees and orders calling for the better treatment of Filipinos went unheeded or were outright ignored by the local Spanish.
 Also, while Spain knew of its colony’s situation, it was wracked with its own problems, including invasions, rebellions, and calls for reform of its own governmental system.
-To put that in perspective, both ruling country and colony experienced similar tumultuous events time and again.
+To put that in perspective, both the ruling country and colony experienced similar tumultuous events time and again.

-4. All Spanish Officials Abused The Filipinos.
+4. All Spanish Officials Abused The Filipinos

 True, cases of corruption and abuse committed by Spanish officials in the Philippines are well-documented.
 Same as with the friars, however, not all Spanish officials abused their stations.
 In fact, two governor generals, Emilio Terrero and Carlos de la Torre, were well-loved by Filipinos due to their liberal views and implementation of popular reforms.

 It was Terrero who protected Jose Rizal and resisted pressure from the friars to ban the dissemination of Noli Me Tangere in the Philippines.
-De La Torre, on other hand, opened the doors of the government for the masses, eased press restrictions, and allowed Filipinos to voice their concerns without fear of reprisal.
+De La Torre, on the other hand, opened the doors of the government for the masses, eased press restrictions, and allowed Filipinos to voice their concerns without fear of reprisal.
 For his efforts, the latter even received a spontaneous serenade by Filipino nationalists—an unprecedented show of thanks to a governor general.

 Recommended Article: 10 Most Infamous Traitors in Philippine History